Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

-A programme's person specifications list that programme's required competencies.
-You'll need to demonstrate that you meet specified eligibility criteria at the time of application and further specified criteria at the time of post commencement.
+Each specialty has a person specification that lists the required competences for that programme.
+You'll need to demonstrate that you meet some eligibility criteria at the time of application and further criteria at the time of commencement in post.

 Academic person specifications